yesfedor/nuxt-core-template/README.md

 3. Plugin `1.initialization.ts` - initialization you're app here - validate token, request the site configuration, etc.
 4. Plugin `2.eventBus.ts` - wrapper over the `mitt` package for convenient use
 5. A `app/api` api folder support auto-imports a.k.a composable, for details see [homepage](./app/pages/index.vue)
+6. A `shared/ajv` The `ajv` package and `ajv-keywords` (Another JSON Schema Validator) is one of the most popular JSON schema validators for JavaScript.
+It allows you to check whether the JSON data matches the specified schema.
+Use this for validate your `contracts`

 ---